AverageCreator/SAW-Flight-Logger/README.md

 Setup completed for the script

-How to make it working?
+How to make it work?

 Create a webhook in your flight log channel
 Name it whatever you want